GameDevCoder/portfolio/_clients/hit-maker.md

 ### Credits

-I am publicly referenced as being credited for the work on this game.
+I am publicly referenced as having worked on the game title.

 [The credits are listed under the section "Programmer" on Moby Games.](https://www.mobygames.com/game/last-rebellion){: target="_blank"}